Igor's Book of Managementmanager

 - Folks don’t think you have their best interests in mind.

 - Surprise - see around corners, and bring up anything I see ASAP, and foreshadow.
 Meet frequently, know what people care about.

-- Attack the messenger - High Trust, Know how the person likes to hear stuff.
+- Attack the messenger - High Trust, Know how and when the person likes to hear stuff.
 Address what they care about.